-- reviewing and agreeing the annual internal audit programme, the monitoring of internal audit progress and the respective reports and actions.
-Overseeing the internal and external audit programmes and monitoring the effectiveness of the Internal Audit function and the performance of the external auditors - ensuring compliance with the regulatory reporting obligations of the Company, including the Risk and Compliance Statement and the Company's performance commitments - detailed independent consideration of the half year results, the Annual Review documents incorporating the Annual Performance Report prior to the Board's approval - consideration of the material subjective assessments within financial reporting to ensure that the Company's treatment of these matters is properly addressed within the Company's financial statements
+- ensuring that the Company has adequate internal controls and that they are appropriately reviewed and implemented - reviewing and agreeing the annual internal audit programme, the monitoring of internal audit progress and the respective reports and actions.
+Overseeing the internal and external audit programmes and monitoring the effectiveness of the Internal Audit function and the performance of the external auditors - ensuring compliance with the regulatory reporting obligations of the Company, including the Risk and Compliance Statement and the Company's performance commitments - detailed independent consideration of the half year results, the Annual Review documents incorporating the Annual Performance Report prior to the Board's approval - consideration of the material subjective assessments within financial reporting to ensure that the Company's treatment of these matters is properly addressed within the Company's financial statements. - reviewing and agreeing the Company's approach to risk appetite and tolerance, and providing advice to the Board on the same.